 Start at the end of Coastal Drive, off Newton B. Drury Parkway.
 There are wide pullouts where you can park.

-The first mile of the trail is currently used as an access road for Alder Camp, so it's a wide, drivable dirt road.
-The road passes an old vista point which used to be quite popular but has now become overgrown.
+The first mile of the trail is sometimes used as an access road for Alder Camp, so it's a wide, drivable dirt road.
+The road passes an old vista point that used to be quite popular.
 When the road curves off to the right into prison property, take the barely-visible trail that drops off straight ahead.

 The trail descends into attractive coastal woods.
 This is the slumped section of the road; it's clearly too narrow to drive but looks pretty typical for a trail.